WolframResearch/WolframClientForPython/docs/advanced_usages.rst

 Asynchronous
 ------------

+Concurrent Future API
+^^^^^^^^^^^^^^^^^^^^^

 Some computations may take a significant time to finish, and the result might not be required immediately.
-Asynchronous evaluation is a way to start evaluations on a local kernel, using a background task, without blocking the python execution.
-Asynchronous evaluation requires a instance of :class:`~wolframclient.evaluation.WolframLanguageAsyncSession` which contains the same method as its synchronous counterpart, except that returned values are wrapped into :class:`~concurrent.futures.Future` objects.
+Asynchronous evaluation is a way to start evaluations on a local kernel, using a background task, without blocking the main python execution.
+Asynchronous evaluation requires a instance of :class:`~wolframclient.evaluation.WolframLanguageFutureSession` which contains the same method as its synchronous counterpart, except that returned values are wrapped into :class:`~concurrent.futures.Future` objects.

 Evaluate an artificially delayed code (using :wl:`Pause`), and print time elapsed at each step:

 .. literalinclude:: /examples/python/asynchronous1.py
     :linenos:
+    :emphasize-lines: 2,8,11,15

 The standard output should display: